 Bone Marrow Biopsy

-This six-page handout helps people prepare for a bone marrow biopsy, which is a test where a small sample of bone marrow, the soft tissue inside your bones where blood cells are made, is taken for testing.
+This two-page handout helps people prepare for a bone marrow biopsy, which is a test where a small sample of bone marrow, the soft tissue inside your bones where blood cells are made, is taken for testing.
 It explains what a bone marrow biopsy is and why it is done.
 It contains guidelines to help the patient prepare, including questions the staff may ask them, and explains what will happen during the test.
 The document discusses what the patient can do after the test, and identifies those symptoms for which a doctor should be called.

 Unless otherwise stated, users may print or download this health information resource from www.healthinfotranslations.org for personal, non-commercial use only.
 All images, logos, trademarks and all other applicable elements are copyright of their respective owners: the Ohio State University Wexner Medical Center, Mount Carmel Health System, OhioHealth, and Nationwide Children's Hospital.